webplatform/docs-wpd/Infrastructure/procedures/Create_new_database_credentials_configure_a_web_application_to_use_it/index.md

 ---
-title: Create new database credentials and configure a web application to use it
+title: 'Create new database credentials and configure a web application to use it'
 uri: 'WPD:Infrastructure/procedures/Create new database credentials configure a web application to use it'

 ---